Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Algorithm Development

 \subsection{Bias-corrected momentum}

-The PHB method modifies the gradient descent algorithm by replacing the instantaneous gradient with exponentially weighted averages of past gradients.
-This adjustment helps stabilize the algorithm during abrupt gradient fluctuations.
-In practice, the PHB method employs a stochastic implementation \cite{sutskever2013importance, sayed2022inference}, which admits the following {form} at each iteration $i$:
+The PHB method modifies gradient descent by using exponentially weighted averages of past gradients, helping stabilize the algorithm against sudden gradient fluctuations.
+In practice, the PHB method employs a stochastic implementation \cite{sutskever2013importance, sayed2022inference}, which admits the following \cblack{form} at each iteration $i$:

 Here, $\bd{m}_i$ represents the momentum vector, $\bd{\zeta}_i$ denotes the stochastic sample, $\mu$ is the learning rate and $\beta$ is the smoothing factor.
 As previously discussed, the convergence rate of a stochastic algorithm is generally influenced by two components.
-When the risk value $J(x,y)$ is directly accessible, the {gradient} noise component vanishes, allowing the recovery of a rapidly decaying bound.
-However, in the presence of {gradient} noise, a variance-reducing technique is important to improve the convergence rate.
+When the risk value $J(x,y)$ is directly accessible, the \cblack{gradient} noise component vanishes, allowing the recovery of a rapidly decaying bound.
+Otherwise, a variance-reducing technique is important to improve the convergence rate.
 Therefore, $\bd{m}_i$ is expected to estimate the risk gradient $\nabla_w J(\bd{w}_i)$ at point $\bd{w}_i$ as accurately as possible, to approximate the performance of its deterministic counterpart.
 To achieve this, $\bd{m}_i$ should be designed to be as accurate an estimator for the true gradient at that moment as possible.
 The PHB momentum vector, which leverages a great number of past samples, is conceptually similar to variance reduction methods that utilize large-batch samples for computing the update direction.
 This similarity suggests that PHB momentum may help mitigate gradient noise.
-However, through mathematical induction, we {can verify} that the momentum vectors $\bd{m}_i, \bd{m}_{i-1}$ at any successive moments can not be unbiased simultaneously in the transient regime.
-Intuitively, if the {expected} momentum term $\bd{m}_{i-1}$ {exactly matches} $\nabla_w {J}(\bd{w}_{i-1})$, such that $\mbE\bd{m}_{i-1} = \mbE\nabla_w {J}(\bd{w}_{i-1})$, then it follows that
+However, through mathematical induction, we \cblack{can verify} that the momentum vectors $\bd{m}_i, \bd{m}_{i-1}$ at any successive moments can not be unbiased simultaneously in the transient regime.
+Intuitively, if the \cblack{expected} momentum term $\bd{m}_{i-1}$ \cblack{exactly matches} $\nabla_w {J}(\bd{w}_{i-1})$, such that $\mb{E}\bd{m}_{i-1} = \mb{E}\nabla_w {J}(\bd{w}_{i-1})$, then it follows that

-Equation \eqref{biasedeffect} indicates that {an unbiased} $\bd{m}_{i-1}$ always results in a biased estimator $\bd{m}_{i}$.
-On the other hand, the residual of this momentum term could suffer from large variance.
-Let us denote the residual of the momentum term by
+Equation \eqref{biasedeffect} indicates that \cblack{an unbiased} $\bd{m}_{i-1}$ always results in a biased estimator $\bd{m}_{i}$.
+On the other hand, the residual of this momentum term